specious/facebook-cli/README.md

     photos     - List photos you have uploaded photosof   - List photos you are tagged in post       - Post to your timeline
+    videos     - List videos you have uploaded videosof   - List videos you are tagged in
 ```

 Running ```facebook-cli help <command>``` may reveal more details.